tjcork/n8n-data-manager/readme.md

 2.  **Pre-Checks:** Verifies GitHub token, scopes, and repository access.
 3.  **Git Prep:** Clones or fetches the specified branch into a temporary directory.
 4.  **Export:** Executes `n8n export:workflow` and `n8n export:credentials` inside the container.
-5.  **Environment:** Captures `N8N_` environment variables from the container.
+5.  **Environment (optional):** Captures `N8N_` environment variables when environment backups are enabled.
-6.  **Copy:** Copies exported `workflows.json`, `.env`, and (when enabled) the credentials file into the temporary Git directory.
-Remote credentials are written to the configurable credentials folder (default: `.credentials/credentials.json`), while `workflows.json` remains at the repository root unless folder-structured exports are enabled.
+6.  **Copy:** Copies the selected artifacts (`workflows.json`, credentials, `.env`) into either local secure storage or the temporary Git directory, respecting each component's storage mode.
+Remote credentials are written to the configurable credentials folder (default: `.credentials/credentials.json`), while workflow exports remain at the repository root unless folder-structured exports are enabled.
-7.  **Commit:** Commits the changes with a descriptive message including the n8n version and timestamp.
+7.  **Commit:** Commits the staged changes with a descriptive message summarizing the updated artifacts (optionally suffixed with the backup timestamp).
 8.  **Push:** Pushes the commit to the specified GitHub repository and branch.
 9.  **Cleanup:** Removes temporary files and directories.